 This neighborhood gets its name from the small stream that flows through the area and into South Carolina.
 Near the town center, locals enjoy shopping at the Premium Outlets, which feature over 100 stores.
 Visit the nearby McDowell Nature Center and Preserve for hiking, fishing, and boating, then dine at one of the many restaurants in the neighborhood on your way home.

-Whether you're planning a short-term stay or looking to settle down, Apartments.com has the tools to help you find an affordable apartment easily.
-Navigate housing across neighborhoods with our customized search engine.
-Once you find the perfect location, narrow the search to a price range that works for you.
+Whether you're planning a short-term stay or looking to settle down in Charlotte, NC, Apartments.com has the tools to help you find an affordable apartment easily.
+Explore housing options across Charlotte’s neighborhoods with our customized search tools.
+Once you find the perfect area, narrow the search to a price range that works for you.

-No matter your budget, the options are endless with Apartments.com.
+No matter your budget, the options in Charlotte are endless on Apartments.com.
 Ready to get started?
-Pay less, live more, and rent on.
+Pay less, live more, and find your dream home in the Queen City.

-*Apartment rent data provided by CoStar Group’s January 2024 reports
+*Apartment rent and home value data provided by CoStar Group’s January 2025 reports